Columbia College Policy on Policies

-If the proposal of a new policy is approved, the source of the new policy shall prepare a draft of the policy.
+If the proposal of a new policy moves forward, the source of the new policy shall prepare a draft of the policy.
 The Columbia College Official Policy Template (included below) should be used for all new policies institution-wide.
 All new policies shall follow the consistent format and include, at a minimum, the following sections: Purpose, Scope, and Policy.
-There is also an internal administrative header section that must be completed and included.
+There is also an internal administrative header section that must be completed.

 After drafting, the policy shall be submitted to the Office of the General Counsel and it will be reviewed and edited for formatting, grammar, tone, organization, and consistency with other College policies.
-The draft may go through multiple versions with the input from the source of the policy and Office of the General Counsel to ensure it serves its desired purpose and is consistent with this policy and other College policies, as applicable.
-The draft of the new policy will be finalized at this stage with final approval coming from the Office of the General Counsel.
+The draft may go through multiple versions with various input to ensure it serves its desired purpose and is consistent with this policy and other College policies, as applicable.

 III.
 Policy Implementation, Dissemination and Location of Policies

 A key step in the implementation and dissemination stage is for the policy to be easily searchable and accessible for all members of the College community.
-The College utilizes a centralized, searchable and accessible Online Policy Library where the single and most up-to-date versions of all official College policies are located (see section V below for more information).
+The College utilizes a centralized, searchable and accessible Online Policy Library where the most up-to-date versions of all official College policies can be found (see section V below for more information).

 IV.
 Policy Maintenance

-The College endeavors to review certain policies on a schedule so that they can be kept current with existing law and regulations, comply with appropriate rules and regulations, and be flexible to the dynamic higher education environment.
-College departments are responsible for reviewing their own policies, determining whether any revisions or amendments are necessary, keeping the policies up-to-date, and submitting revised policies for inclusion in the Online Policy Library consistent with this policy.
+The College endeavors to review certain policies on a regular basis so that they can be kept current with existing law and regulations, comply with appropriate rules and regulations, and remain current with the dynamic and ever-changing higher education environment.
+College departments are responsible for reviewing their own policies (at least annually), determining whether any revisions or amendments are necessary, keeping the policies up-to-date, and submitting revised policies for inclusion in the Online Policy Library consistent with this policy.

 V. Structure and Organization of the Online Policy Library

-The College's Online Policy Library is the single centralized source where all official College policies are maintained and can be found on the College's website.
-The Online Policy Library is easily searchable and College policies are also organized in alphabetical order as well as by the following categories based on the application of the policy: students and employees.
-Note that some policies may apply to more than one category.
-All references to College policies contained and/or set forth in other sources or locations should include hyperlinks to the official College policy found in the Online Policy Library and should not include the text of a policy as the text of the policy is subject to change.
+The College’s Online Policy Library is the single centralized source where all official College policies are maintained and can be found on the College’s website.
+The Online Policy Library is easily searchable and College policies are organized in alphabetical order as well as by the following categories based on the application of the policy: (i) students, (ii) employees, and (iii) College-wide.
+Note that some policies may appear in more than one category.
+All references to College policies contained and/or set forth in other sources or locations should include hyperlinks to the official College policy found in the Online Policy Library and should not include the text of a policy, in part because the text of the policy could be subject to change.
 When policies need to be updated, the version found in the Online Policy Library will be updated.
 To the extent a policy has conflicting versions, the Online Policy Library version of the policy will govern.